mandelsoft/spiff/README.md

 If the output is a list, the option `--split` outputs every list element as deparate document.

+The folder [libraries](libraries/README.md) offers some useful utility libraries.
+They can also be used as an example for the power of this templating engine.

 ### `spiff diff manifest.yml other-manifest.yml`